 I honestly never thought I’d be ever writing about waste management of any kind.
-Never mind a FIVE-page long guide about the German garbage disposal system!
+Never mind a 2000+ words long guide about the German garbage disposal system!
 But here it is. 😉 It is truly worth educating ourselves about, and at times to make fun of this super structured garbage sorting system.

 Germany can be proud of itself for setting up a great example of running an effective and efficient waste management program.
 It is one thing to have a government policy but a whole another beast to have citizens proactively coming on board and dedicating to make this recycling loop a success.